 The list above should give you peace of mind after you have put together all your content.

 Choose a launch date and stick to it.
-Remember that you're not publishing a book, you are publishing a live product that can be adapted anytime.
-With time you will get to know your audience better and have more insights on the type of changes that you may need to implement in the future.
+Remember that you’re not publishing a book, you are publishing a live product that can be adapted anytime.
+With time you will get to know your audience better and have more insights into the type of changes that you may need to implement in the future.

 Now, what is the one thing you can do today to get one step closer to launch your website?